-Operational risk is the risk of loss arising from inadequate or failed internal processes or systems, human error or external events.
-The Group Operational Risk Policy sets out the Group's approach to the management of operational risk.
+Operational risk is the risk of loss arising from inadequate or failed internal processes or systems, human error, external events or the underperformance or failure of third party suppliers.
+The Group Operational Risk Policy sets out the Group's approach to the management of operational risk, with the Third Party Relationship Policy covering the approach to the management of third party risk.